chittemvaibhav134/TnwincApp/README.md

 # KeyCloak NAVEX developer install (manual edition)

-This processes allow a developer to manually install KeyCloak in a development environment.
+This process allows a developer to manually install KeyCloak in a development environment.
 In the future, this process will be automated.
 Additionally, these processes allow for the sharing of KeyCloak configuration between developers.

 ## Installation